Quantum-inspired probability metrics define a complete, universal space for statistical learning: SI Appendix, Materials and Methods

 If we treat $z, \overline{z}$ as independent variables, this expression involves the composition of entire functions, i.e.\@ $F[x(z, \overline{z}),y(z, \overline{z})]e^{\overline{z}z}$, so the resulting power series is entire in $z, \overline{z}$ independently.
 Solving for $F(x,y)$ and comparing with the power-series expansion of $Q_F(z)=\langle z|\hat{F}|z\rangle$ in eq.\@ \ref{later-Q-def} of Lemma \ref{conjugate-off-diag}, we see:

 if and only if the Fock-basis matrix elements of $\hat{F}$ are equal to the power-series coefficients, $\langle n|\hat{F}|m\rangle = F_{nm}$; since $F(x,y)$ is real, these coefficients must be Hermitian, $F_{nm}=\overline{F_{mn}}$.
 Thus, we \textit{define} the operator $\hat{F}$ to have these matrix elements.
 At this stage, it is not at all clear that they define a \textit{bounded} operator.
-Nonetheless, by construction, this operator will satisfy:
+Nonetheless, $\hat{F}$ with these specified Fock-basis matrix elements will satisfy:

 We now extend $F(x,y)$ to complex arguments.
 From Lemma \ref{paley-wiener}, this extension is an entire function of exponential type, with growth bounded by the imaginary parts of its arguments:

 From eq.\@ \ref{off-diag-extension} of Lemma \ref{conjugate-off-diag}, this complex extension is given by the normalized off-diagonal coherent-state matrix elements of the same operator $\hat{F}$, defining $w=\overline{x}+i\overline{y}$ and $z=x+iy$: